ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 Truth is of basic epistemic value, but it isn't clear that it is the only value relevant to knowledge.
 Ernest Sosa {% include appendices/ref.html id="sosa2003" o="" %} posits four distinct types of value involved in an individual possessing a bit of knowledge.

 <!-- Types of value -->
-{% include examples/sami.html title="types of value" %}
+{% include examples/sami.html title="value of knowledge" %}

 *Success* is the fundamental epistemic value, but it does not exhaust the value to which the knower can lay claim.
 The *praxis* values, too, are genuine values.
 We think of a system that brings about knowledge as better than a similar system that fails to do so.
 But praxical value is parasitic on *success* value, both in the sense that it does not exist absent success, and that it adds no value for the knower that is not already provided by success.
 We, as third parties, can praise a system -- or the agent who implements that system -- for succeeding well.
 But, having so succeeded, the agent gets nothing more out of having done it well.
 Performance value seems to gain indepenedence from success, in that it is a measure of the dispositions of a belief forming system, and a disposition can be present even in the absence of its stimulus conditions.
 The performance value *for* the knower, though, is similarly nothing beyond that provided by success.
 Having witnessed success, the knower gets little else in knowing that we would also have praised him had the world so conspired to make his belief false.